kaylh/old-RetroBat-obsolete/readme.md

 I've written a script to facilitate retrobat packaging and compilation (WIP):
 - [Download and install Git for Windows (follow default setup settings).](https://gitforwindows.org/)
 - [Download and extract the retrobat-buildtools (which contain NSIS, wget and strip).](https://www.dropbox.com/s/52nyaowovzyz6jd/retrobat-buildtools.zip?dl=1)
-- Clone this github then run build.bat to launch the RetroBat's installer build routine.
+- Clone this github then run build.bat to launch the build routine.
 -->
 ## RetroBat Team